 - The dose of metronidazole will be different for different people, depending on the type of infection and your age.

-- The usual dose in adults is 400 milligrams 2 or 3 times a day, but your dose may be more or less than this.
+- The usual dose in adults is 200 mg to 400 mg taken 2 or 3 times a day.
+Your dose may be more or less than this.

-- Your doctor will advise you on how long to take metronidazole for (usually 3–14 days).
+- Your healthcare provider will tell you how long to take metronidazole for (usually 3 to 14 days).

-- For some infections metronidazole can be given a single, larger dose of five 400 mg tablets (2g) to take at once.
+- For some infections, metronidazole can be given as a single, larger dose of five 400 mg tablets (2g) to take at once.

 - The dose for children will depend on their body weight.
-It is usually given 2 or 3 times a day.
+It's usually given 3 times a day.

-- Always take your metronidazole exactly as your doctor has told you.
+- Always take your metronidazole exactly as your healthcare provider has told you.
 The pharmacy label on your medicine will tell you how much metronidazole to take, how often to take it, and any special instructions.

-Take metronidazole at the same times each day.
-Space your metronidazole doses evenly through out the day.
-For example, if you are taking it 3 times a day, take your doses first thing in the morning, early afternoon and at bedtime.
+- Timing: Take metronidazole at the same times each day.
+Space your metronidazole doses evenly throughout the day.
+For example, if you're taking it 3 times a day, take your doses first thing in the morning, early afternoon and at bedtime.

 - Tablets: Take the tablets with food.
 Swallow the tablets with a glass of water.